ZW-SIYUAN/TEST/content/docs/guide/tasks.md

 $$(x_t, y_t), x_t \in ℝ^{d_t}, y_t ∈ Y_k ∪ Y_u$$,

-where dₜ can increase (new sensors) or decrease (obsolete sensors), and Yᵤ denotes unknown classes.
+where $d_t$ can increase (new sensors) or decrease (obsolete sensors), and $Y_u$ denotes unknown classes.
 The learner must decide on the fly whether to output a class label or to abstain.

 ## (2) Objective
 Minimize the cumulative loss over a horizon T: